objectiv/objectiv.io/README.md

 ## Testing

-To verify the links are all OK, run the following:
+To verify the links are all OK, set the OBJECTIV_ENVIRONMENT environment variable to 'docker', and run the following:
 ```asciidoc
 yarn add broken-link-checker
 make clean check-broken-links